Ozzletroll/TAC-COM/README.md

 ## Settings

 ### Noise Gate Threshold
 The threshold in dB at which noise attenuation begins.
+All input below the given threshold will be attenuated.
 Ranges from 0dB to -100dB.

 ### Output Level
 The level boost in dB for the processed output signal.
+Used to normalise input/output levels.
 Ranges from -10dB to +10dB.

 ### Interference
-Sets the level of the processed signal's "background noise" effect, as well as affecting the overall character of the processed signal, increasing signal distortion at high levels.
+Sets the level of the processed signal's "background noise" effect during transmission, as well as affecting the overall character of the processed signal.
+Increases signal distortion at high levels.
 Ranges from 0% to 100%.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>